The Herbert Kelly Institute for Anglican Religious Life

 Research

-Drawing together a network of scholars of religious life, monastic studies, church history and theology, we are building relationships with partner organisations, and encouraging research and engagement by hosting seminars and conferences.
+We are drawing together a network of scholars of religious life, monastic studies, church history and theology, in order to build relationships with partner organisations, as well as encouraging research and engagement by hosting seminars and conferences.

 Publishing